ahmedlaouar/ahmedlaouar.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Ahmed Laouar is currently a PhD candidate of computer science and applications at the computer science research center of Lens (CRIL).
+His research interests include Description Logics, inconsistency management/conflict-handling approaches, access control systems and explainable AI.
+His primary focus is on developing useful and efficient inconsistency-tolerant methods for Access Control Models while providing meaningful and helpful explanations for the descisions made.